redkite-labs/redkitecms-docs/book/add-custom-block.rst

         }
     }

-The form inherits from the **JsonBlockType** form which defines the form's name used to retrieve the values from the ajax transaction used to save the form values and removes the csrf_protection to false.
+This form inherits from the **JsonBlockType** one, which defines the form's name that retrieves the values from the ajax transaction used to save the form values.

 While it is not mandatory, this form is added to **DIC**, so the commands generator has defined it in the **app_block.xml** file as follows:

 .. code-block:: xml

-    // src/RedKite/Block/BootstrapButtonTutorialBlockBundle/Resources/config/app_block.xml
+    // src/RedKiteCms/Block/BootstrapButtonTutorialBlockBundle/Resources/config/app_block.xml
     <parameters>
         [...]

-        <parameter key="bootstrap_button_tutorial_block.form.class">RedKite\Block\BootstrapButtonTutorialBlockBundle\Core\Form\AlBootstrapButtonTutorialBlockType</parameter>
+        <parameter key="bootstrap_button_tutorial_block.form.class">RedKiteCms\Block\BootstrapButtonTutorialBlockBundle\Core\Form\AlBootstrapButtonTutorialBlockType</parameter>
     </parameters>

     <services>